Two people walk into a bar…

 As we learned last week at our Weducation event with Coach Libby, mindset is everything.
 We learned 7 different mindset levels all the way from self-pity to complete transcendence.
 Unless you plan on spending A LOT of time meditating, your goal should be to spend most of your time somewhere in between.

 There is certainly a time and place for realism.
 There is an appropriate time to feel sorry for yourself and grieve.
-There are times when you need to get angry to be able to move forward.
+And there are times when you need to get angry to be able to move forward.
 And there are times when caring for others is a noble cause.
 All mindsets have an appropriate time and place, but the question is, which do you want to be your default?
 Where do you want to hang out?

 Two people walk into a bar.
 Which one are you?